sbcshop/HackyPi-Software/README.md

 2. Adding **CircuitPython** bootloader in HackyPi

      For this first you need to *Press and Hold* the boot button on HackyPi, without releasing the button connect it to USB port of PC/laptop.
-Then you see a new device named "RPI-RP2" drag file ["firmware.uf2"](https://github.com/sbcshop/HackyPi-Software/blob/main/firmware.uf2) available in this repository to the device as shown in figure:
-    , or you can download from Circuitpython official website [click here](https://circuitpython.org/board/raspberry_pi_pico/)
+Then you see a new device named "RPI-RP2" drag file ["firmware.uf2"](https://github.com/sbcshop/HackyPi-Software/blob/main/firmware.uf2) available in this repository to the device as shown in figure, or you can download from Circuitpython official website [click here](https://circuitpython.org/board/raspberry_pi_pico/)

      <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img13.png" />
      <img src= "https://github.com/sbcshop/HackyPi-Software/blob/main/images/HackyPi_bootloader_install.gif" />
+After downloading just copy and paste firmware file to "RPI-RP2" folder and then remove the device.

-Now at this step bootloader installed properly inside Hackypi.
+Now at this step bootloader installed properly inside RP2040 of Hackypi.
 To verify remove device and re-insert into PC/Laptop, no need to press boot button.
 This time you will see a new device as shown in the below image:-
      <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img11.png" />